FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 manually specify that a view needs to refresh.
 Personally I find it a little too magical - I like to have more control of my templating - but there are plenty of reasons the meteor team have taken this approach.

-## Static Resources

-Static resources (CSS, images, etc) live in the blah blah public folder to be accessible at the root of the HTTP server.

 ## Client-side Code